JamesKukis/MyFirstRepo/README.md

 SQLProductsByPrice.png is to show what the most expensive products are by decending price in the SQL database.

 SQLProductsGT25.png is to show what the product names, units and prices of our products costing over $25 in ascending order in the SQL database.

+MyHTML.png is to show the HTML code I wrote and the output it creates.